fpgadeveloper/ethernet-fmc-zynq-gem/docs/source/supported_carriers.md

 ### ZedBoard and PicoZed

+When changing `ETHERNET_PORT` (in `platform_config.h.in`, see the [stand-alone echo server](echo_server.md) page) from 0–2 to 3 — that is,
-When changing `ETH_FMC_PORT` from 0-2 to 3 (ie. when switching to GEM1), it has been noticed that you have to power cycle the board.
-When the SDK project is configured for AXI Ethernet, it must make some Zynq configurations that are not compatible with the GEM1 configuration.
+when switching from the AXI Ethernet cores to GEM1 — it has been noticed that you have to power cycle the board.
+When the standalone application is configured for AXI Ethernet, the platform makes some Zynq PS configurations that are not compatible with the GEM1 configuration.

-The on-board Ethernet port on all of these designs is connected to GEM0 and is usable.
+The on-board Ethernet port on all of these designs is connected to GEM0.
+The reference PetaLinux images in this repo disable GEM0 (to avoid a U-Boot crash, see [advanced](advanced.md));
+the on-board port is therefore not used by default but can be re-enabled by editing the board's `system-user.dtsi`.
+The standalone echo server targets one port at a time and does not drive the on-board port either.

 [contact Opsero]: https://opsero.com/contact-us